Task-Oriented Data Compression for Multi-Agent Communications Over Bit-Budgeted Channels: Performance Evaluation

-Furthermore, at each time step $t$ agents choose a communication message to send to the other agent by selecting a communication action $\rc_i(t) \in \mathcal{C} = \{0,1\}^R$ of $R$ bits, where $R$ is the maximum achievable rate of the inter-agent communication channel following specific channel conditions and error correction methods which are used.
-That is, $R$ is imposed to the problem as a constraint.
+Furthermore, at each time step $t$ agents choose a communication message to send to the other agent by selecting a communication action $\rc_i(t) \in \mathcal{C} = \{0,1\}^R$ of $R$ bits, where $R$ (bits per channel use / per time step) is the fixed bit-budget of all inter-agent communication channels.
 The goal of the MAS is to maximize the average return by solving the problem (\ref{decentralized problem - State Aggregation}).